• Skip to Content

 International Affairs and Economics Combined-Major GPA

-Grades in the following Economics courses must average to a minimum of C (2.000):
+Grades in the following Economics courses must average a minimum of C (2.000):

 International Affairs and Economics Combined-Major Credit Requirement